Last updated: January 2026 · 8 min read

 Solar / Photovoltaic Permit Costs and Fees in San Diego

 Solar permit fees in San Diego vary based on project complexity and valuation.
-The Solar Instant Permit currently carries a flat fee of $275.80, applicable for straightforward residential installations.
-Commercial solar projects utilize a tiered fee structure, with projects valued under $50 incurring a $1,000 fee.
+The Solar Instant permit currently carries a flat fee of $275.80, effective for 2025.
+Commercial solar projects have tiered fee structures, with projects valued under $50 incurring a $1,000 fee.
 Additional costs may include mapping fees ($11.34) and potential school development fees at $4.08 per square foot.
-Applicants should budget for plan review, electrical system evaluation, and potential structural assessment charges.
+Homeowners should budget for these expenses and potential structural assessment charges.

 How Long Does Solar / Photovoltaic Permit Approval Take